Travel Tips to Bali

 While entering Bali, make certain that your visa is usable for the next six months.
 You must also show a return ticket.
 Visas, both tourist and business, can be acquired from the Indonesian embassy within Australia.
 Your valid documents need to be in place.
 For certain countries, travellers are issued visa's on arrival.

 Travel insurance is important if you are forced to stay longer than your visa due serious injury or illness.
-Travel insurance can also off you medical evacuation which will allow you to travel back to Australia while still under medical care.
+Travel insurance can also off you medical evacuation which would allow you to travel back to Australia while still under medical care.
 It’s important you double check your policy to ensure that you have the most appropriate travel insurance policy for your travel needs.
 Always double-check what the general exclusions are for cancellation and holiday deferment within the Product Disclosure Statement.

 The native Balinese currency is the rupiah.
 There are money exchanges readily available throughout the island, just like any popular tourist destination there is a higher concentration of money exchanges in tourist-friendly areas.
 You should always make sure your money is being exchanged at an authorised money exchange or major banking institution.
 Resorts, hotels and villas, and shops accept Traveller’s Cheques.
 During exchanges of large sums of money, you should double-check that you have the correct amount and also that the notes aren't false bills.
 These are known to circulate within Bali.
 Credit cards are widely accepted but expect an additional surcharge for each transaction.